PeterShinners/comp/design/overview.md

 Both types of local temporaries cannot be referenced before they have been defined.

+## Booleans

+Booleans are represented by the special built-in tags `#true` and `#false`.
+No value types can be automatically converted to a boolean.
+Many comparison operations require booleans, and will interperet all except `{}` empty structures as true.

 ## Comparison Operators

 All values can be compared with the comparison operators.
 The comparison is